febinrev/arithmo-gather/README.md

     $ pip3 install -r requirements.txt
     $ python3 arithmo-gather.py

-    [Then Enter the Appropriate option number and enter the Code/number like CC to gather the informations about it!!]
+    [Then Enter the Appropriate option number and enter the Code/number like CC or PhoneNumber to gather the informations about it!!]

 #### TroubleShoot:
 -------------------------------------------------------------------------------------------------------------------------------